Getting to the bottom of what mindfulness is, and isn’t, and why it might just be for you

 So here’s some even better news – you will never be an expert!
 A lot of my clients claim ‘I’m no good at it’ – but there is no way to be ‘good’ at it, we are just taking the time to be more present, and there will be good and bad days.
 It’s an ongoing discipline that just gets better and better, the more we do it.
 A bit like going to the gym – if you want your body to work optimally, to keep strong and balanced, then you need to put in some effort and get off that couch.
 But much like going to the gym, with mindfulness some days will be better than others.

-One day your mind will be overcrowded with thoughts – I’ve remembered the MOST important things mid-way through a body scan, but this is OK, noticing this mind-wandering is all part of the service.
+One day your mind will be overcrowded with thoughts – I’ve remembered the MOST important things mid-way through a body scan, but this is OK, noticing this mind-wandering is all part of the process.
 On other days my mind will be quieter and I have come away feeling profoundly replenished, like a shower for the soul.
 This does not mean my less profound days don’t count – they are all part of the journey of building the mindfulness muscle.
 After all, if I get tired and only do 20 minutes in the gym rather than my usual full hour, I have still had a workout.
 To begin with, maybe just set aside 5-10 minutes per day – the ability to have this time to step outside of your routine and notice what is going on elsewhere will be an invaluable skill to use in those moments when things start to get tough.